-Things to Do at National Museum of Myanmar
+Things to Do at National Museum Of Myanmar

-Complete Guide to National Museum of Myanmar in Naypyidaw
+Complete Guide to National Museum Of Myanmar in Naypyidaw

-About National Museum of Myanmar
+About National Museum Of Myanmar

 What to See & Do

-Ancient Artifacts Gallery
+Ancient Pyu Artifacts

 Royal Regalia Collection

-Buddhist Art and Sculptures
+Buddhist Art Collection

 Practical Information